top of page

 While some of those may have validity, the research pins two major catalysts:

--Pitching more than 100 innings in a year increases injury risk 3x
+➡️ Pitching more than 100 innings in a year increases injury risk 3x

--Pitching more than 8 months out of the year increases injury risk 5x
+➡️ Pitching more than 8 months out of the year increases injury risk 5x

 Unfortunately, the money machine that is camps, showcases and club ball doesn’t allow for kids to get an offseason from pitching.

-The reality of the game is velocity IS required.
-The good news though is an effective throwing program doesn’t have to include the stress of the mound.
+The good news though is a gaining velo doesn’t have to come with injury.
 We’ve had college pitchers go from 81, to 92; 78, to 91; and pro pitchers gain 5mph in an offseason, all without the mound.
 Velocity can be gained without sacrificing arm health in the process

 -Fenske